-In this article, we’re going to look at what is the best 8-Port PoE Switch.
+In this article, we’re going to look at the best 8-Port PoE Switch.
 There are many different types of switches, but consumers generally start out with a 10/100/1000Mbps unmanaged switch.

-As time goes on, you might find that you’d like to power devices that require a PoE, upgrade to 10GbE, or even start creating VLANs with a managed switch.
-All of these are examples of why you might want to or need to upgrade to a new switch.
+As time goes on, you might find that you’d like to power devices, upgrade to 10GbE Switches, or even start creating VLANs with a managed switch.
+All of these are examples of why you might want to or need to upgrade.

 Do I need PoE, PoE+, or PoE++?

-- PoE (IEEE 802.3af): 15.4 watt maximum over ethernet.
+• PoE (IEEE 802.3af): 15.4 watt maximum over ethernet.

-- PoE+ (IEEE 802.3at): 25.5 watt maximum over ethernet.
+• PoE+ (IEEE 802.3at): 25.5 watt maximum over ethernet.

-- PoE++ (IEEE 802.3bt)
+• PoE++ (IEEE 802.3bt)

-- Type 3: 51-watt maximum over ethernet.
+• Type 3: 51-watt maximum over ethernet.

-- Type 4: 71-watt maximum over ethernet.
+• Type 4: 71-watt maximum over ethernet.

-Each switch that you purchase will have a maximum amount of power that it can deliver to the devices that will be connecting to it.
+Each device that you purchase will have a maximum amount of power that it can deliver to the devices that will be connecting to it.
 In this scenario, higher is better, but that simple statement isn’t the complete story.

 If you’ll be using low-powered devices, this is less of a concern than if you’ll be using a mix of higher-powered and lower-powered devices.

-The key takeaway is that the switch’s total wattage must be less than the total wattage that the devices will draw.
+The key takeaway is that the device’s total wattage must be less than the total wattage that the devices will draw.
 You’ll have to assess that based on the devices you’d like to connect.

-Best 8-Port PoE Switches
+Best 8-Port PoE Switch: Our Favorite Picks

 Aumox SG308P